-Why James Cameron Does Not Want To Direct A Star Wars Or Superhero Film
+Why James Cameron Does Not Want To Direct A ‘Star Wars’ Or Superhero Film

 Sir Ridley Scott confessed that he had been approached several times to make a superhero film, but didn’t really see the point in doing one as he believes Blade Runner is similar to a comic strip, while he also criticized the style and substance of the superhero film.

-One of the first filmmakers of James Cameron and Sir Ridley Scott’s ilk to dismiss the superhero film was Steven Spielberg.
-The Jaws, Schindler’s List, and Jurassic Park director told The Associated Press, via The Hollywood Reporter, all the way back in 2015 that he believed the superhero film would eventually die.
+One of the first filmmakers of James Cameron and Sir Ridley Scott’s ilk to dismiss the superhero film genre was Steven Spielberg.
+The Jaws, Schindler’s List, and Jurassic Park director told the Associated Press, via the Hollywood Reporter, all the way back in 2015 that he believed the superhero film would eventually die.
 Something that currently doesn’t look like happening any time soon.

 But maybe the most scathing attack of the superhero genre came from none other than Mel Gibson.

-That’s because around the release of Hacksaw Ridge the Australian director took aim at the genre when talking to Deadline, and there was one film in particular that received additional scorn.
+That’s because around the release of Hacksaw Ridge, the Australian director took aim at the genre when talking to Deadline, and there was one film in particular that received additional scorn.